 Fender Acoustasonic is another electric-acoustic hybrid guitar that’s worth discovering.
 From the construction and design to the hardware, you’ll get a guitar you’ve never seen before.

 For you to appreciate what I mean, I’m going to discuss some of the enticing features of this instrument.
 Additionally, I’ll delve into the details and check something for improvement in this guitar, if there are, for you to be aware in case you’ll take the risk of buying this one.

-But, why I say take the risk?
+But, why do I say take the risk?
 ‘Coz, you’re going to spend about $2000 of your hard-earned money.
 Yet, check it out first!

 - Able to produce different tones and sounds

-- Versatile, comfortable and easy to play
+- Versatile, comfortable, and easy to play

 - High E-string pops out of the nut

-- Finishing detail isn’t that perfect
+- The finishing detail isn’t that perfect

 - Sounds quiet, better to be connected to an amp

 This guitar has lots of stunning features, but, I’ll only discuss some of the most useful ones.
 Starting with the craftsmanship and the materials used, to its playability and sound.
 Of course, I’ll also give you some reasons why it’s a good buy for its price.